Indigenous Culture Based Learning in Alberta Curriculum

 Tipi Teachings

-In the works are numerous videos focused on building a tipi and the teachings that accompany the poles.
-This webpage will include a video for each of the poles, a video that provides an overview of the entire process, and much more.
+This video series focuses on building a tipi and the teachings that accompany the poles.
+The series includes a video for each of the poles and a video that provides an overview of the entire process.

-Check back to this webpage to find a Learning Guide, a PDF on the teachings, and other points of learning that accompany the construction of a tipi.
-Additionally, examples will be provided of connections to curriculum for Kindergarten to Grade 12.
-Of special note is how the teachings connect deeply with Physical Education and Wellness curriculum, as well as Health and CALM.
+The Tipi Teachings Learning Guide and the Tipi Teachings PDF resource support these teachings and other points of learning that accompany the construction of a tipi.
+The Learning Guide provides examples of connections to curriculum for Kindergarten to Grade 12 as well as how the teachings connect deeply with Physical Education and Wellness, as well as Health and Career and Life Management (CALM).